 It’s nice to have a large glass jar to store these in.
 I found mine at an estate sale for $4, but this jar (affiliate link) looks like it would work well, and I love that it has a handle.
 My jar has a rubber seal around the lid, so it keeps the pickles really fresh.

 They last quite awhile in the fridge…probably about a month.
+(If you take that long to eat them, that is!
+They are addictive!)
 So good on turkey burgers or with grilled cheese!

 Have you tried to make pickles before?
 What method do you use?
 Refrigerator or canning?